KaiYan289/RLpapersnote/LLM.md

 **Magnet: Multi-turn Tool-use Data Synthesis and Distillation via Graph Translation (2503.07826)**

 **The N+ Implementation Details of RLHF with PPO: A Case Study on TL;DR Summarization (2403.17031)**

+**UNA: UNIFYING ALIGNMENTS OF RLHF/PPO, DPO AND KTO BY A GENERALIZED IMPLICIT REWARD FUNCTION (2408.15339)**

 ## Many-shot